SimonMoritz/web-appliaction-with-AKE-and-database/README.md

 # website_using_database_mvc
 ## Run Server

-To start the server download dotnet go into the applications folder and run:
+If not already done then download .NET 7.
+To start the server then go into the applications folder and run:
 ```
 dotnet watch
 ```